immortalstar7/homeautomation/README.md

 </pre>

 Reference:
-The inspiration is taken from Home Automation by Mary Shaw: https://github.com/marybeshaw/Just-Another-Automated-Home
+The inspiration for the project is taken from Home Automation by Mary Shaw: https://github.com/marybeshaw/Just-Another-Automated-Home

-# myhomeautomation